Start9Labs/documentation/site/source/learn/concepts/networks.rst

 MDNS
 ----
-Multicast Domain Name System (MDNS) is a protocol that resolves a human-readable hostname to an IP address on a small network, such as the home or office network where StartOS runs.
+Multicast Domain Name System (MDNS) is a protocol that resolves a human-readable hostname to an IP address on a small network, such as the home or office network where you host your Start9 server.

 This is known as a "zeroconf," or zero-configuration service, meaning that you can instantly visit a human-recognizable domain name, such as ``start.local`` from your network.